MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-get-started.md

 ## Next steps

-If you have other questions about this app, check whether they are addressed in the [FAQs for Azure Information Protection app for iOS and Android](mobile-app-faq.md).
+If you have other questions about this app that are not addressed in the [FAQs for Azure Information Protection app for iOS and Android](mobile-app-faq.md), visit our [Yammer site](https://www.yammer.com/AskIPTeam).

-For other questions, visit our [Yammer site](https://www.yammer.com/AskIPTeam), or [send an email to the Information Protection team](mailto:askIPteam@microsoft.com?subject=Question%20about%20Azure%20Information%20Protection%20app).
+For technical support, see the resources listed in our [House rules](../includes/houserules.md) page.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]